The Statewide Training Calendar identifies ECP approved training opportunities and is updated daily.

 October 9-11, 2014

-Information and Registration coming in 2014
+Information and registration coming soon!

 Montana’s Quality Improvement Rating system(QRIS) requires specific training at each STAR level.
 The Montana STARS to Quality program is currently being field tested.
 For more information visit www.bestbeginnings.mt.gov or contact your local Child Care Resource & Referral Agency.